lucaspassini/passini-homepage/README.md

 ## 📕 About

-A static personal homepage made with Next.js, it has a dark mode template and minimalist design for a modern approach.
+A static personal homepage made with Next.js.
+This project utilizes the next-themes npm package for a dark mode template.

 ## 🧑🏻‍💻 Installation